paganflamingo/cse575_proj_data/Code to submit/readme.txt

 To run AdaBoost Classifier:
   1) download python and package prerequisites
-  2) 'python 3 adaboost.py' should result in the confusion matrices and accuracy results.
+  2) 'python3 adaboost.py' should result in the confusion matrices and accuracy results.
   3) Make sure that the 'output.csv' file is in the same folder/the directory for loading in data is updated to the proper location with 'output.csv'

 To run Logistic Regression Classifier: